Sea Eagle 393rl Inflatable Kayak Reviews

 I was able to average 3.5 mph on my first outing at a comfortable cruising speed, there is definitely a lot more speed with extra effort.

-Tracking is straight and true with its large skeg, although maybe too tall as it hit a few rocks in shallow water where my other kayak would not have.more ▼
+Tracking is straight and true with its large skeg, although maybe too tall as it hit a few rocks in shallow water where my other kayak would not have.show full review ▼

 The 393RL is amazing with heavy wind & cuts right through it & resists weathercocking very well.